PingOne Advanced Identity Cloud

 4. When the configuration is complete, users attempting to access a Google Workspace service are asked for their corporate email address:

-Provide Google with your corporate email address, so the relevant IDP can be determined.
+Provide Google with your corporate email address, so the relevant IdP can be determined.

-6. After successfully authenticating with Identity Cloud the user is redirected back to the Google Workspace application, for example, Google Docs.
+6. After successfully authenticating with Advanced Identity Cloud the user is redirected back to the Google Workspace application, for example, Google Docs.

 Google, acting as the SP, creates a federated identity in its systems to manage local account options, such as privacy settings.
-The user can now access any of the Google Workspace apps, by authenticating to Identity Cloud using their corporate Example.com account:
+The user can now access any of the Google Workspace apps, by authenticating to Advanced Identity Cloud using their corporate Example.com account:

 Copyright © 2010-2024 ForgeRock, all rights reserved.